phptuts/StarterBundleForSymfony/README.md

 ```

 10) Register Firewalls and Security Providers.
-This will be in the app -> config -> security.yml for symfony 3 and in config -> packages -> security.yaml for symfony 4.
+This will be in the app -> config -> security.yml.

 ```